Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/readme.md

 ## Layers

 * [Add a point scene layer](ArcGISRuntime.WinUI.Viewer/Samples/Layers/AddPointSceneLayer) - View a point scene layer from a scene service.
-* [Add an integrated mesh layer](ArcGISRuntime.WinUI.Viewer/Samples/Layers/AddAnIntegratedMeshLayer) - View an integrated mesh layer from a scene service.
+* [Add integrated mesh layer](ArcGISRuntime.WinUI.Viewer/Samples/Layers/AddAnIntegratedMeshLayer) - View an integrated mesh layer from a scene service.
 * [Apply mosaic rule to rasters](ArcGISRuntime.WinUI.Viewer/Samples/Layers/ApplyMosaicRule) - Apply mosaic rule to a mosaic dataset of rasters.
 * [Apply raster function to raster from service](ArcGISRuntime.WinUI.Viewer/Samples/Layers/RasterLayerRasterFunction) - Load a raster from a service, then apply a function to it.
 * [ArcGIS map image layer](ArcGISRuntime.WinUI.Viewer/Samples/Layers/ArcGISMapImageLayerUrl) - Add an ArcGIS Map Image Layer from a URL to a map.